cnr-ibf-pa/hbp-bsp-issues/.github/ISSUE_TEMPLATE/bug-or-issue.md

 ---
 name: Bug or Issue
-about: Template to describe a bug or an usability issue.
+about: To describe a bug or an usability issue.

 ---